Exidel/THE_Catalogue/README.md

 # THE_Catalogue

-A highly specialized program for storing and sorting materials and related files.
+A shell to manage material libraries for your programs.

+Each material must be in a separate folder and contain a preview_name.jpg graphic file for display in the table.

 # Project trailer: